-Since the end of the 1990s the area around the Simon-Dach-Straße has become a popular meeting place for the youth of Berlin.
-The bar, café and pub scene and small, boutique shops flourish in this area, attracting people from all over Berlin and the world.
+Since the end of the 1990s, the area around the Simon-Dach-Straße has become a popular meeting place for the youth of Berlin.
+The bar, café and pub scene and small, boutique shops are flourishing in this area, attracting people from all over Berlin and the world.
 The Boxhagener Platz, just off the Simon-Dach-Straße, is also very popular and is considered a must-see when visiting Friedrichshain.

 The district of Kreuzberg is divided by two very famous postcodes: SW 61 (South West) and SO 36 (South East).
 The latter applies to the smaller area of Kreuzberg, home to many low-income citizens.
 Above all, the area of Kreuzberg 36 is important due to its moving historical legacy and it is famous regionally for having been bordered on three sides by the Berlin Wall, prior to its fall.
 As a result of this, an entirely new and original alternative sub-culture has emerged in this area.